tianhao-stan-wu/tianhao-stan-wu.github.io/_pages/cubing.md

 ## Why I Cube {#why-i-cube}
+---
 I picked up cubing as a fun puzzle at ten.
 Over time, it has become one of my favorite hobbies.
 Beyond chasing faster solves, I enjoy the elegance of efficient solutions, the mathematical beauty of the cube, and the welcoming cubing community.
 Most importantly, it inspires me to keep challenging myself and pushing my limits.
+This is why we cube.

 <br>